Thursday, May 25, 2023

 • Bricks (or brick-like pavers)

-• Acrylic paint (I used Delta Ceramcoat colors Antique White, Midnight Blue, Black Cherry, Blue Heaven and Tibetan Sunset, as well as Folkart Metallic color Pure Gold)
+• Acrylic paint (Delta Ceramcoat Antique White, Midnight Blue, Black Cherry, Blue Heaven, Tibetan Sunset, and Folkart Metallic Pure Gold)

-• Tracing paper (white and black) and either stylus or pen
+• Transfer paper (white and black) and stylus or pen

 • Craft paint brushes